-Why Would One Need HBOT?
+Why Would You Need HBOT Sessions?

 What Exactly Happens?

 Inside the chamber, the air pressure is increased to three times higher than normal air pressure.
 This way, your lungs can collect more oxygen than they normally would be able to.
-At our clinics, the HBOT treatment takes place in a clear reclining acrylic chamber where you can see your surroundings at all times.
+At our clinics, HBOT treatment takes place in a clear reclining acrylic chamber where you can see your surroundings at all times.